Skip to main content

 19 mentions Positive Neutral Negative

-• “If you want a great game for a great price, this game is for you.
-It has a great story and gameplay, extremely immersive, fun puzzles, and a scary atmosphere.”
+• “If you want a great game for a great price, this game is for you, with a great story and gameplay, extremely immersive, fun puzzles, and a scary atmosphere.”

 • “The gameplay loop is fairly simple: pilot the sub to a base, restore power, get a memory card, escape.”